ZhaoPeixi627/miniporject_2/README.md

 1. The potential of hidden patterns can be very powerful for the business or even detect extremely amazing facts, fraud detection etc.
 2. K-Means: The algorithm is simple and easy to implement.
-3. It can detect what human eyes can not understand 4.Output can determine the un explored territories and new ventures for businesses.
+3. It can detect what human eyes can not understand
+4. Output can determine the un explored territories and new ventures for businesses.
 Exploratory analytics can be applied to understand the financial, business and operational drivers behind what happened.
 ## Cons
 1. Unsupervised learning is harder as compared to supervised learning.
 2. SUpervised learning is more efficient and accurate than unsupervised learning.
 3. Usefulness of the results; are of any value or not is difficult to confirm since no answer labels are available.